josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-_Matt could've make that point_.
+_Matt could've made that point_.
 I think most people would've agreed with him, if he had gone about it properly.
 We'd probably be lining up with him.
 There was a way to rally the community around this.

 </CalloutPlusQuote>